 The funding plan for this project is \$5M per year for four consecutive years beginning in FY 23.
-We are extremely grateful to the General Assembly for allocating the first two years of funding for this critical need and urge the General Assembly to continue annual funding this year.
+We are extremely grateful to the General Assembly for allocating the first three years of funding for this critical need and urge the General Assembly to continue annual funding this year.

-We have completed the demolitions, started the utility relocations, and will soon begin designing the conversion of the vacated portion of the former dining hall.
-The \$5M in FY 25 is for construction of the conversion of the former dining hall and construction of the site improvements, and the \$5M in FY 26 will complete funding for this work.
+We have completed the demolitions and utility relocations, are designing the conversion of the vacated portion of the former dining hall and expect to begin design of the site improvements in April 2025.
+The \$5M in FY 26 will complete funding for this work.